 Coal ash is the material left after burning coal.

-It contains heavy metals that can contaminate water.
-Indiana has been producing millions of tons of coal ash per year much of which is now stored in massive open-air impoundments in the floodplains of rivers or Lake Michigan.
+It contains heavy metals that contaminate water.
+Indiana has been producing millions of tons of coal ash per year for decades, much of which is stored in the floodplains of rivers or Lake Michigan.

-Report Shows IN Lags Far Behind in Coal Ash Cleanup
+2020 Report Shows Indiana Lags Far Behind in Coal Ash Cleanup

 The Hoosier Environmental Council’s work on coal ash receives generous support from the Energy Foundation, the McKinney Family Foundation, and the Nina Mason Pulliam Charitable Trust.